Tam o' shanter (cap): Military use

 In the First World War, a khaki Balmoral bonnet was introduced in 1915 for wear in the trenches by Scottish infantry serving on the Western Front.
 This came to be known as the "bonnet, tam o' shanter", later abbreviated among military personnel to "ToS".
 It replaced the Glengarry – which was the regulation bonnet worn by Scottish troops with khaki field dress at the start of the war.
 Originally knitted, the military tam o' shanter subsequently came to be constructed from separate pieces of khaki serge cloth.

 Today, the Royal Regiment of Scotland and Scottish regiments of the Canadian Army continue to wear the ToS as undress and working headgear.
 The various battalions of the Royal Regiment of Scotland identify themselves by wearing distinctive coloured hackles on their bonnets.
 The Black Watch, 3rd Battalion, Royal Regiment of Scotland wear a red hackle in their ToS, as do soldiers of The Black Watch of Canada.

-Some regiments of the Canadian Army wear different coloured toories: the Royal Highland Fusiliers of Canada have traditionally worn dark green; The North Nova Scotia Highlanders wore red toories during the Second World War; and the Stormont, Dundas and Glengarry Highlanders wore blue.
+Some regiments of the Canadian Army wear different coloured toories: the Royal Highland Fusiliers of Canada have traditionally worn dark green; The North Nova Scotia Highlanders wore red toories during the Second World War and continues to do as does the 48th Highlander’s of Canada; and the Stormont, Dundas and Glengarry Highlanders wore blue.
 Most regiments, however, wear a khaki toorie, matching the bonnet.
 In many Canadian regiments it is traditional for soldiers to wear a ToS, while officers (and in some cases senior non-commissioned officers) wear the balmorals instead.
 The tam o'shanter is generally in rough khaki wool, while the balmoral is in finer quality doe-skin of a pale tan or grey shade.

 The tam o' shanter was traditionally worn by various regiments of the Australian Army which have a Scottish connection.
-B (Scottish) Company 5th/6th Battalion, Royal Victoria Regiment wore both a khaki and blue bonnet at various stages.
+B (Scottish) Company 5th/6th Battalion, Royal Victoria Regiment, wore both a khaki and blue bonnet at various stages.
 It appears this has now been superseded by the Glengarry.